AnuragSChatterjee/AnuragSChatterjee/README.md

 # Hi, I’m Anurag Chatterjee 👋

 🎓 Electrical & Computer Engineering | **MS Student at Columbia University** | Systems & IoT | Research-oriented Engineer
-📍 MS-level ECE / Systems focus | Industry + R&D background | Startup & Corporate Experience
+📍 MS-level ECE / Systems focus | Industry + R&D background In Hardware And Software | Tech Startup & Fortune 500 Corporate Experience
 🎓 Alma Mater: **National University of Singapore (B.Eng in Electrical Engineering)** – Ranked Top 20 in Asia & Globally

 I’m an Electrical & Computer Engineer with expertise in **systems, IoT, AI, and applied engineering**, currently pursuing my **MS in Electrical & Computer Engineering at Columbia University** .
 Really grateful to study in an Ivy League school in the heart of New York City.
-Previously, I have worked at **Schlumberger** and multiple **deep-tech startups** in Singapore.
+Previously, I have worked at **Schlumberger and Thales** and multiple **deep-tech startups** in Singapore.
-I enjoy working at the intersection of **hardware, software, and large-scale systems**, with a passion for **energy systems, optimization, and quantitative problem-solving**.
+I enjoy working at the intersection of **hardware, software, and large-scale systems**, with a passion for **systems engineering, robotics, AI, mathematics, finance and quantitative problem-solving**.

 ---